 After electing to create a new Project there will be a page to enter basic information, including configuration options for access levels.
 These can also be changed at any time after creating the Project.

 Access levels are set for the Project and apply to all experiments within the Project.
 Every Project has its access levels broken down into two categories: Sharing Level and Cloning Level.
 Each category has multiple options.

 Sharing Level defines the degree of access to Illustrations.
-It has the options of View Only and Illustrations.
-View Only makes it so members of the Project can only view previously saved Illustrations curated by users with full access to the Experiment(s).
-The Illustrations option gives Members the ability to create their own Illustrations.
+It offers the options of View Only and Illustrations.
+With View Only, members of the Project can only view previously saved Illustrations curated by users with full access to the Experiment(s).
+The Illustrations option gives members the ability to create their own Illustrations.

 Individual Experiments can be added or removed from a Project by navigating to the Experiment Summary page of an Experiment and clicking to edit it.

 Experiments can be added and removed from a Project in bulk by visiting the management page of the Project and using the tool at the bottom:

 (bulk addition and removal of Experiments from a Project)